What common furniture placement in daily life can negatively impact a person's sleep quality?

 Furniture Placement and Its Impact on Sleep Quality

 Another problematic placement is having a TV in the bedroom, especially if it's positioned where it's easily visible from the bed.
-The blue light emitted by TVs suppresses the production of melatonin, a hormone that regulates sleep - wake cycles.
+In today's digital age, many people enjoy having a TV in their bedroom to watch shows or movies before sleep.
+However, the blue light emitted by TVs suppresses the production of melatonin, a hormone that regulates sleep - wake cycles.
+Melatonin is produced by the pineal gland in the brain, and its production is influenced by light.
+Exposure to blue light, which is prevalent in electronic devices like TVs, signals to the brain that it's still daytime.
+As a result, the production of melatonin is reduced, making it harder for the body to enter a sleep state.
 Even when the TV is off, the presence of the device can be a distraction.
 People may be tempted to turn it on, which can disrupt their pre - sleep routine.
-The content on TV can also be stimulating, whether it's an exciting movie or a news program that causes stress, making it hard for the brain to wind down and enter a sleep state.
+For example, they might plan to read a book before bed but end up watching a TV show instead.
+The content on TV can also be stimulating, whether it's an exciting action movie or a news program that causes stress.
+Action movies are filled with high - energy scenes, loud noises, and intense storylines that can keep the brain in an excited state.
+News programs, on the other hand, often cover topics such as crime, natural disasters, and political unrest, which can cause anxiety and stress.
+All these factors make it hard for the brain to wind down and enter a sleep state.

 Lastly, placing a desk or work - related furniture close to the bed can create a mental association between the bed and work.
 Our brains are highly attuned to environmental cues, and when the bed is in close proximity to a workspace, it becomes difficult to separate the stress and mental activity associated with work from the relaxation needed for sleep.
+For instance, if you have a desk right next to your bed and you've been working on a challenging project, the sight of the papers, computer, and other work materials can trigger thoughts about work.
+Your brain starts to think about the tasks that are yet to be completed, the deadlines that are approaching, and the problems that need to be solved.
 This can lead to increased levels of anxiety and difficulty in falling asleep, as the mind remains in a state of alertness rather than transitioning into a restful mode.
+It's like having a constant reminder of work right in your sleeping area, making it hard to fully relax and let go of the day's stress.